Timoleon: Retirement

 Timoleon retired into private life shortly after the goals he set out to accomplish were met.
 He remained almost universally admired for his brilliant victories, moderation, and the restoration of democracy after half a century of tyranny, suffering, near economic collapse, turmoil, and depopulation.
 After his retirement, when important issues were under discussion the by-now blind Timoleon was carried to the assembly to give his opinion, which was usually accepted.
 He was buried at the cost of the citizens of Syracuse, who erected a monument to his memory in their market-place, afterwards surrounded with porticoes, and a gymnasium called Timoleonteum.

 Historical analysis

 The ancient historian Timaeus praised Timoleon.
 Polybius, an ancient historian with oligarchic sympathies, said Timaeus was biased in favour of Timoleon and many modern historians have agreed with Polybius.
 Peter Green views Timoleon as "no more than a benevolent tyrant" similar to Pisistratus.
-In Green's view, Timoleon merely posed as a democrat, and as such was using the methods of a tyrant, and that Timoleon tried to maintain the outward forms of democracy, yet reformed Syracuse in a democratic direction, and demolished the stronghold of the island that had been useful to tyrants in the past.
+In Green's view, Timoleon merely posed as a democrat, and as such was using the methods of a tyrant.
+He is also of the view that Timoleon tried to maintain the outward forms of democracy, yet reformed Syracuse in a democratic direction, and demolished the stronghold of the island that had been useful to tyrants in the past.

 When taken to court on spurious grounds, Timoleon refused to be exempted, saying that this was the "precise purpose for which he had so long laboured and combated—in order that every Syracusan citizen might be enabled to appeal to the laws and exercise freely his legal rights."